Why Roof Coatings Are Great for Flat Roofs

 - Annual inspections to catch damage early

-- Recoating after 10–15 years if needed
+- Typically, recoating after 10–15 years is recommended if needed.

 - Keeping drains and scuppers clear to prevent ponding